-I am currently writing a book for Reaktion Press called Orchid, which should be out in 2015 as part of their new botanical series.
+I recently finished a book on orchids, which should be out in 2015.
 It will be a cultural history of these extraordinary, beautiful and much-mythologised flowers, ranging from their earliest history, via Charles Darwin’s work on their fertilisation, to a recent scientific study of the impact of climate change on native British orchids.

 - There is more about the book on the Orchid page.

 I was born in Kent, an unreasonably long time ago, and such little growing up as I have done happened there and in Kenya (where my father worked for the UN Development Project).
 I failed A level history (actually, I failed mock A-level history; the school wouldn’t even let me sit the real exam), then went to two art schools, which I dropped out of four times in total.
 I worked as a graphic designer for various lost causes and then moved to Australia.
 I was getting profoundly bored with graphic design when an old friend introduced me to the work of Stephen Jay Gould.
 From there it was short step to studying history and philosophy of science.

 I am married with two children and live in Sussex.